Welcome to the Website of the Irish Philatelic Circle

 DVD A DVD of past issues of Irish Philately from 1960 to 2013 is available.
 Price for members is Euro22 (£20 or USD33): for non-members the price is Euro30 (£27 or USD45) to include post and packing.
 Please contact the webmaster for more details.

 MEMBERS: If you have not already contacted me for your password, please do so by clicking on my contact details above.
 We now receive the Journal of the GBPS on a regular basis.
 Please go to the Members’ pages to find out what is in the current edition.
 I will be happy to let you have copies of articles that are of interest to you.

-The September 2016 issue of Irish Philately should be with Members towards the end of the month.
+The December 2016 issue of Irish Philately should now be with Members.
 The contents include:-

 plus other usual features; I hope there is something for everyone and sufficient to encourage any non-members reading this to join!

-Copy date for the December 2016 edition is 15 November 2016.
+Copy date for the March 2017 issue is 5 February 2017.
 All input is always appreciated by the Editor

 - President: Desmond Quail, Banbridge, Co Down

 - Vice President: John Greer, Dublin

 - Auctioneer: Rod Greer, Dorset, England

 - Irish area secretary: John Lennon, Dublin